Test-Forge/automation-study-materials/TL/20_Test_Hooks-Before&After/Test_Hooks-Before_&_After_README.md

   method which opens a new browser tab/window
 - @After("@UI") has 2 methods : one to take and save a screenshot of test evidence and other to close the browser window
 - @AfterStep - makes a screenshot of every-step
-- @AfterAll - includes a method which close all browser windows(webDriver also) and other that clears all temporary saved data in Scenario Context
+- @AfterAll - with timeout implemented - includes a method which close all browser windows(webDriver also) and other that clears all temporary saved data in Scenario Context

 ***